-David Arditti was born in 1964, of mixed Jewish and Austrian descent, and brought up in Christchurch, Dorset, on the south coast of England.
-He now lives in north London, but maintains links with both Dorset and the South Tyrol, where his mother was born.
-After training for a scientific career, during which time he studied music privately and spent an increasing amount of time singing, playing the piano and composing, he eventually took up music full-time and now principally composes, conducts, and promotes concerts.
+David Arditti was born in 1964, of mixed Jewish and Austrian descent, and brought up in Christchurch, Dorset.
+He now lives in north London.
+After training for a scientific career, during which time he studied music privately and spent an increasing amount of time singing, playing the piano and composing, he eventually took up music full-time and now principally composes, plays the piano, and promotes concerts.

 He has studied the piano with Peter Bithell of the Guildhall School of Music and Drama, and conducting with Neil Thompson of the Royal College of Music, Gregory Rose and the late George Hurst.
-As a composer he is largely self-taught, though he acknowledges valuable advice and help down the years from composers W. F. Hutchinson, Paul Webster, Anthony Payne and David Matthews.
+As a composer he is largely self-taught, though he has attended classes at Morley College and been involved for many years with London Composers Forum, with its educational as well as concert-giving functions.
+He acknowledges valuable advice and help down the years from composers W. F. Hutchinson, Paul Webster, Anthony Payne and David Matthews.

-He frequently acts as accompanist to singers and instrumentalists in recitals of his own and other music, principally in London and Edinburgh, and has has conducted many choral and orchestral works, including the premieres of some of his own.
+He frequently acts as accompanist to singers and instrumentalists in recitals of his own and other music, and has has conducted many choral and orchestral works, including the premieres of some of his own.
 He was for some time the regular conductor of the Chelsea Singers, a chamber group in London with a wide repertoire.

 His music is based on a traditional approach to the craft of composition and interest in beauty of sound, and is generally described as melodic and romantic.
 It is heavily influenced by the English romantic composers and folk music, but also often has strong rhythmic drive influenced perhaps by 20th century minimalism and popular music styles.